The Women of India Leadership Summit

-The Women of India Leadership Summit now renamed Women of India Summit was founded by Divya Chandra and Mudita Chandra was held at the India Islamic Cultural Centre.
+The Women of India Leadership Summit now renamed Women of India Summit was founded by Divya Chandra and Mudita Chandra was held at the India Islamic Cultural Centre in New Delhi, India.
 The summit aims to help the urban women in the National Capital Region to empower themselves.
-It is the only Women's summit in the country that actively creates programs for both, men and women, in its attempt to address the problem of gender equality at various levels of the society.
+It is the only Women's summit in the country that actively creates programs for both men and women, in its attempt to address the problem of gender inequality at various levels of the society.

 History

-The Summit was conceived as a response to the gruesome Nirbhaya rape case that saw thousands coming together for a nationwide protest against the lack of safety that led to the death of 23-year-old medical student who was brutally raped by four men on a bus.
-The aim of the Summit is that by 2020 Delhi should stop being known as the rape capital of the country and instead be the place where women have created enough safety and security for themselves by being in charge of all that helps them become independent.
+The Summit was conceived as a response to the 2012 Nirbhaya rape case that saw thousands coming together for a nationwide protest against the lack of safety that led to the death of 23-year-old medical student who was brutally raped by four men on a bus.
+The aim of the Summit is that by 2025 Delhi should stop being known as the rape capital of the country and instead be the place where women have created enough safety and security for themselves by being in charge of all that helps them become independent.